Are you looking to strengthen your understanding of course content?

-After you’ve checked TutorTrac for a few days and no appointments become available, you may use the Peer Tutoring Special Request Form
+After you have checked TutorTrac for a few days and no appointments become available, you may use the Peer Tutoring Special Request Form

 to request that an appointment be specially arranged for you.
-If the course you are looking for isn’t listed in the drop down on TutorTrac, we most likely do not offer tutoring for it.
-You can get a sense of what courses we typically offer by exploring our Academic Resource Guide
+If the course you are looking for is not listed in the drop down on TutorTrac, we most likely do not offer tutoring for it.
+You can get a sense of which courses we typically offer tutoring for by exploring our Academic Resource Guide

-In most cases, humanities and upper level courses (above 200) aren’t offered because of the type of material and the limited availability of tutors.
-However, if your course is not listed, you are welcome to complete the special request form and we will make our best effort to help you.
+In most cases, humanities and upper level courses (300 and above) aren’t offered because of the type of material and the limited availability of tutors.
+However, if your course is not listed, you are welcome to complete the special request form, and we will make our best effort to help you.

 What do I do if I can’t find a Group or Recurring appointment that works for me?

-Before signing up for a these types of appointments, try a Single (one-time) appointment first– it will help ensure that tutoring is the right fit for you.
-You can discuss with your tutor the advantages and disadvantages of our types of appointments and the possibility of arranging further appointments with them.
+Before signing up for a these types of appointments, try a Single (one-time) appointment first–this will help ensure that tutoring is the right fit for you.
+You can discuss with your tutor the advantages and disadvantages of various types of appointments and the possibility of arranging future appointments with them.
 If you have had a Single appointment and are committed to attending an appointment series for the remainder of the semester, please fill out the Peer Tutoring Special Request Form

 to request an appointment be specially arranged for you.

 If the course you are looking for is not listed in the drop down on TutorTrac, we most likely do not offer tutoring for it.
-You can get a sense of what courses we typically offer by exploring our Academic Resource Guide
+You can get a sense of which courses we typically offer tutoring for by exploring our Academic Resource Guide

 .
-In most cases, humanities and upper level (above 200 level) courses are not offered because of the type of material and the limited availability of tutors.
-However, if your course is not listed, you are welcome to complete the special request form and we will make our best effort to help you.
+In most cases, humanities and upper level (300 and above) courses are not offered because of the type of material and the limited availability of tutors.
+However, if your course is not listed, you are welcome to complete the special request form and we will make our best effort to assist you.

 Please note that we do not guarantee your request will be met, but we will make every attempt to help you.